Learning practitioners need to clearly communicate the value of a learning ecosystem to key stakeholders.

 “If you haven’t figured out what your key performance indicators are, don’t go to your management committee,” says LePage.
-“You need to really look at the strategic objectives, cultural profile, and KPIs for your organization, and if your organization, in those respects, will support a learning environment, then go for it.”
+“You need to really look at the strategic objectives, cultural profile, and KPIs for your organisation, and if your organisation, in those respects, will support a learning environment, then go for it.”

 Finally, when designing and implementing a learning ecosystem, learning leaders and architects should take the perspective of the end user, learners, and try to understand who they are, says LePage.

 - How you want learners to use the ecosystem